Pattern Localisation in the Swift-Hohenberg Equation via Slowly Varying Spatial Heterogeneity: Localisation of Turing instabilities

+with $n_\pm$ a positive integer.
+Thus taking $(a,b)$ as the region for localised patterns of temporal growth rate $\lambda>0$ induces an asymptotically small error in the support of the pattern as evanescent solutions are anticipated to cause a bleed of asymptotically small extent for the pattern across the point $r(x)=\lambda$.
+This will also induce an analogous asymptotically small correction to the wavenumber condition due to the correction in the patterning extent, with brief further discussion in \cref{appc}.}

-Hence, we have that the properties of $r(x)$ lead to localisation for Turing-type instabilities.
-Such constructions can be readily generalised as required to generate solutions when $r(x)>\lambda $ on non-simply connected domains or domains that partially include the boundaries.
+{Nonetheless even with these crude approximations, which are still accurate as $\varepsilon$ tends to zero, we have simple conditions on $r(x)$ that give the region of localisation for Turing-type instabilities.
+Such constructions can be readily generalised as required to generate solutions when $r(x)>\lambda $ on non-simply connected domains or domains that partially or fully} include the boundaries.
 More generally, on the regions where $r(x)>0$ there is a growth rate for which solutions such as \cref{ueqn2} exist provided the wavenumber constraint \cref{cn2} is satisfied, which will generally be true for a suitable, sufficiently small, choice of $\eps$.
 Further, in the construction of the WKB solutions we note that localisation for the Turing instability once $r(x)$ is spatially varying is determined by the roots of $r(x)$ according to leading order WKB solutions.
-We will show in \cref{sec_Numerics} that for some classes of nonlinearities, this instability criterion then predicts pattern confinement approximately within regions where $r(x)>0$.
+We will numerically show in \cref{sec_Numerics} that for classes of nonlinearities associated with {locally} supercritical bifurcations, this instability criterion correctly predicts pattern confinement approximately within regions where $r(x)>0$.

-More generally, these observations are consistent with the fact that in the absence of spatially heterogeneous coefficients, that is for constant $r$, the conditions for a Turing instability are $ 1 - r >0, $ for the homogeneous steady state to be stable and $r>0$ for a spatially varying perturbation to be unstable (together with a wavenumber constraint).
-Thus, as seen previously for reaction-diffusion and cross reaction-diffusion systems \cite{gaffney2023,krause_WKB}, the condition for the spatially varying perturbation to be unstable is inherited pointwise once coefficients become spatially varying whilst in the parameter regime that enables WKB solutions at leading order.
+{Note that} these observations are consistent with the fact that in the absence of spatially heterogeneous coefficients, that is for constant $r$, the conditions for a Turing instability are $ 1 - r >0, $ for the homogeneous steady state to be stable and $r>0$ for a spatially varying perturbation to be unstable (together with a wavenumber constraint).
+Thus, as seen previously for {locally supercritical Turing bifurcations of} reaction-diffusion and cross reaction-diffusion systems \cite{gaffney2023,krause_WKB}, the condition for the spatially varying perturbation to be unstable is inherited pointwise once coefficients become spatially varying whilst in the parameter regime where WKB solutions are legitimate.